factorial-io/factorial-frontend-stack/packages/pattern-lab/README.md

 }
 ```

-### Run core and dev-server in parallel
+### Run dev-server and patternlab watcher in parallel

-To run both the core and pattern-lab packages in parallel with just one terminal
-command add this snippet to your packages.json (replacing other commands with same name)
+To run both the dev-server and pattern-lab watch task in parallel with just one terminal command add this snippet to your packages.json (replacing other commands with same name):

 ```json
 "scripts": {